cloudbiskuit/notefort/README.md

 Ensure these Secrets are created before running the Github Actions Workflow.

 ## GitHub Workflows
-### Create ECR Registries & Build Tag and Push Images
+### Build Artifacts & Create ECR Registries
-To create the AWS ECR registries, build and tag (commit hash) and push the images of the application to AWS ECR, run the workflow `Artifacts - Build`.
+To create ECR registries, build and tag (commit hash) and push the images, run the workflow `Artifacts - Build`.

+**Note**: For simplicity, this workflow builds (same tag) all images in a single process.
+In a typical development setup, each image should be built (different tags) separately with its own workflow.

 ### Prepare Backend for Terraform
 To provision the terraform S3 bucket and the DynamoDB Table, run the GitHub Actions workflow `Backend - Create`.